Technologicat/DiverseKerbalLasses/README.md

 As of this writing (March 2020), the original creator of the textures, GreeningGalaxy, last visited the KSP forums in June 2018.
 So, as per the license specified by the original creator, I'm taking the liberty of providing this updated package to keep this set of textures working and available.

 I obtained the textures from the original download links back in 2015 when playing KSP 1.0.4.
-Unfortunately, it didn't occur to me at the time to download the GIMP template that was also provided, so it's missing. **If you have a copy of it, please let me know** - it would be a welcome addition to this package.
-(The filename was `kerbalGirl_Base_2.xcf`.)
+I didn't have the template (a.k.a the Lass GIMP File); it was kindly [provided by Corax](https://forum.kerbalspaceprogram.com/index.php?/topic/96851-19x-texturereplacer-413-2322020/page/96/&tab=comments#comment-3765185), who had similarly archived a local copy.

 If the original creator comes back, I'm more than willing to hand the maintenance back to them.
-Or to anyone willing to take over, actually; for me, this is a one-time conversion effort, and I'm unlikely to maintain this package further, except to add in the GIMP template if someone can provide it.
+Or to anyone willing to take over, actually; for me, this is a one-time conversion effort, and I'm unlikely to maintain this package further.

 All credit belongs to the original creator, GreeningGalaxy.
 The license is CC BY 4.0, as can be seen from [the badge URL](https://i.creativecommons.org/l/by/4.0/88x31.png) in the original forum post.